Monte Carlo Quantum Computing: Bi-Fermion Rebits

 $\partial_k\defeq\partial/\partial x_k$, $\partial_k^2\defeq\partial^2\!/\partial x_k^2$, $\forall k\in\{1,2\}$, with two exchange antisymmetric states

 that are degenerate at the lowest (zero-valued) energy and span a rebit manifold.
 All excited states lie above with an energy gap at least $\Omega(1)$.
 The unitarily transformed states

-have one fermion trapped by the Pauli well and tightly localized around $x=0$, while the other fermion mostly localized in either the left or the right logic well, although the spatial localization is not quite exact.
-Images of the bi-fermion wavefunctions $\Phi_+(x_1,x_2)$, $\Phi_-(x_1,x_2)$, $\Phi_{\mathsmaller{L}}(x_1,x_2)$, and $\Phi_{\mathsmaller{R}}(x_1,x_2)$ are shown in Fig.\;\ref{FourPhisAndNodalCurves} via scaled colors, where the color of image pixels extends from dark blue to dark red in accordance with the wave amplitude varying from maximally negative to maximally positive values.
-In each image, there are white lines indicating nodal surfaces, which are actually curves in the present context.
-It is noted that for all of the bi-fermion wavefunctions $\{\Phi_i(x_1,x_2)\}$, $i\in\{+,-,L,R\}$, the two nodal curves are always orthogonal to each other when they intersect, as it follows from the fact that $(\partial_1^2+\partial_2^2)\Phi_i(x_1,x_2)=0$ on the nodal curves, $\forall i\in\{+,-,L,R\}$ \cite{Ceperley91}.
-It is also noted that the nodal curves always have the bi-fermion configuration space divided into precisely one positive nodal cell $\calN^+(\Phi_i(x_1,x_2))$ and one negative nodal cell $\calN^-(\Phi_i(x_1,x_2))$, $i\in\{+,-,L,R\}$, as dictated by {\myCorollary} \ref{OnePositiveNodalCell} of Lemma \ref{TilingProperty}.
+have one fermion trapped by the Pauli well and tightly localized around $x=0$, while the other fermion mostly localized in either the left or the right logic well, although the spatial localization is not quite exact. \iftoggle{ForUSPTO} {Images of the bi-fermion wavefunctions $\Phi_+(x_1,x_2)$, $\Phi_-(x_1,x_2)$, $\Phi_{\mathsmaller{L}}(x_1,x_2)$, and $\Phi_{\mathsmaller{R}}(x_1,x_2)$ are shown in Fig.\;\ref{FourPhisAndNodalCurves} via contour plots, where dashed lines labeled by the numbers $0.1$, $0.3$, $0.7$ indicate where a wavefunction is positive-valued at levels equal to $0.1$, $0.3$, $0.7$ respectively, while dark solid lines labeled by the numbers $-0.1$, $-0.3$, $-0.7$ signify where a wavefunction is negative-valued at levels equal to $-0.1$, $-0.3$, $-0.7$ respectively.
+In each image, there are gray solid lines labeled by the number $0.0$ to indicate nodal surfaces, which are actually curves in the present context.} {Images of the bi-fermion wavefunctions $\Phi_+(x_1,x_2)$, $\Phi_-(x_1,x_2)$, $\Phi_{\mathsmaller{L}}(x_1,x_2)$, and $\Phi_{\mathsmaller{R}}(x_1,x_2)$ are shown in Fig.\;\ref{FourPhisAndNodalCurves} via scaled colors, where the color of image pixels extends from dark blue to dark red in accordance with the wave amplitude varying from maximally negative to maximally positive values.
+In each image, there are white lines indicating nodal surfaces, which are actually curves in the present context.} It is noted that for all of the bi-fermion wavefunctions $\{\Phi_i(x_1,x_2)\}$, $i\in\{+,-,L,R\}$, the two nodal curves are always orthogonal to each other when they intersect, as it follows from the fact that $(\partial_1^2+\partial_2^2)\Phi_i(x_1,x_2)=0$ on the nodal curves, $\forall i\in\{+,-,L,R\}$ \cite{Ceperley91}.
+It is also noted that the nodal curves always have the bi-fermion configuration space divided into precisely one positive nodal cell $\calN^+(\Phi_i(x_1,x_2))$ and one negative nodal cell $\calN^-(\Phi_i(x_1,x_2))$, $i\in\{+,-,L,R\}$, as dictated by {\myCorollary} \ref{OnePositiveNodalCell} of \iftoggle{ForUSPTO}{Auxiliary Utility}{Lemma} \ref{TilingProperty}.

 For the most convenient implementations of logic operations among multiple rebits, it may be preferable to work with basis states that are strictly localized in the logic wells.
 Again set $\alpha=2\gamma_0^{{-}1}\log\gamma_0$, define three well-localized single-particle states